Rowland Hall is proudly offering in-person, hybrid, and remote distance learning classes this fall.

 - Prioritize the health and safety of our community

 We will continue to follow recommendations from the Centers for Disease Control and Prevention and the Utah Department of Health.
-We are building our plan using the Utah color-coded risk phases so that if the city or state moves into a different risk status, we as a school are ready to shift to a different teaching and learning model.
+Additionally, we are closely monitoring recommendations by the American Academy of Pediatrics, Mass General’s School and Community Resource Library, and the Center for Disease Control guidance on school reopening.
+We built our plan using the Utah color-coded risk phases so that if the city or state moves into a different risk status, we as a school pivot as needed.

 Teaching and Learning Models